Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must be not that difficult to restore.

+## Plan for uncensoring Sengoku 1 and 3 ?

+Clearly not.
+Sengoku 1 is much too boring and I cannot imagine myself playing it for many hours to debug palette issue and find rogue pixels.
+Regarding Sengoku 3, it does not exist.

 ## Final words

 I made this mod for myself.
 I'm not affiliated with any company and I do not care what SNK right owners think about hacking their I.P.
 I also have a job that is demanding and well-paid enough that I don't need to monetize anything or expect anything from anyone.